mwringe/eventjuggler-services/README.md

 - Java Development Kit 7
 - Recent Git client
 - Recent Maven 3
+- WildFly 8.0.0.Alpha1

 Installation
 ============

-The build component downloads and extracts WildFly 8.0.0.Alpha1.
-Then it installs EventJuggler Services and the PicketLink subsystem into the
-WildFly installation.

-To build with WildFly run:
+To build and install to a running WildFly instance run:

-    mvn clean install
+    mvn clean install jboss-as:deploy

-Then start with:

-    build/target/ejs-<PROJECT VERSION>/bin/standalone.sh

 Distribution
 ============

-A distribution can be created with the release profile.
+The dist component downloads and extracts WildFly 8.0.0.Alpha1.
+Then it installs EventJuggler Services into the WildFly installation.

-To create a distribution run:
+To build with WildFly run:

     mvn clean install -Prelease

+Then start with:

+    dist/target/ejs-<PROJECT VERSION>/bin/standalone.sh

 Testsuite